Organ donation after death

 Anyone can be a potential donor regardless of age, medical condition or sexual orientation.
 Even individuals with serious illnesses may sometimes be donors.
 All potential donors are evaluated on an individual, medical, case-by-case basis.
 The oldest Canadian organ donor was 92 and the oldest tissue donor was 104.
 Don’t rule yourself out.

 On Feb.
 4, 1997 National Organ and Tissue Donation Awareness Week (NOTDAW) was enacted through Bill C-202.
 This bill was brought forward by former Liberal Member of Parliament Dan McTeague.
-The third week of April was chosen to mark the occasion and to commemorate the death of Stuart Herriott, a toddler killed in a motor vehicle incident in McTeague’s riding of Pickering-Scarborough East.
+The last full week of April was chosen to mark the occasion and to commemorate the death of Stuart Herriott, a toddler killed in a motor vehicle incident in McTeague’s riding of Pickering-Scarborough East.
 Parents of two-and-a-half-year-old Stuart donated his organs and in turn, helped to save and improve the lives of four others.
 The intent of the Bill was to encourage education and awareness for organ donation and allow Parliament to take a leadership role in addressing the scarcity of organs as well as keep those who die every year waiting for a transplant in our thoughts.